Unit 731: Biological warfare

-Ishii determined that fleas were an efficient carrier for transmitting plague, leading Unit 731 to focus on breeding significant numbers of fleas.
+Ishii determined that fleas were efficient carriers of the plague, leading Unit 731 to focus on breeding large numbers of fleas.
 To achieve this goal, Unit 731 had approximately 4500 flea incubators, each capable of producing at least 45 kg of fleas per cycle.
 The substantial quantities of plague bacteria and fleas generated, combined with the severe illness and death rates associated with plague infection, illustrate the formidable biological warfare production capabilities wielded by the Japanese.
-Japanese researchers had the required materials to apply the scientific method in conducting experiments involving inoculation and the creation of airborne bacterial bombs.
+Japanese researchers had the necessary materials to apply the scientific method to conduct experiments involving inoculation and the creation of airborne bacterial bombs.

 Food items emerged as the preferred delivery mechanism for bacterial transmission.
 The unit maintained a stock of uncontaminated fruits.
 In a specific experiment conducted by Unit 731, typhoid was introduced into melons and cantaloupes.
 Following the contamination process, the bacterial density was measured.
-Once reaching a density level, the infected fruit was distributed to a small group of prisoners, with the objective of spreading typhoid throughout the entire group.
+Once the density reached a certain level, the infected fruit was distributed to a small group of prisoners, with the objective of spreading typhoid throughout the entire group.

 Unit 731 conducted biological warfare field trials by attacking many Chinese civilian populations.
 During the period of 1940 to 1943, Japanese scientists found that using bacterial bombs for transmission was not effective, but they did find success in utilizing planes to spray microorganisms as a means of biological warfare delivery.
 Unit 100 also deployed aerial spraying methods akin to those examined by Unit 731.

-At least 12 large-scale bioweapon field trials were carried out, and at least 11 Chinese cities attacked with biological agents.
+At least 12 large-scale bioweapon field trials were carried out, and at least 11 Chinese cities were attacked with biological agents.
 An attack on Changde in 1941 reportedly led to approximately 10,000 biological casualties and 1,700 deaths among ill-prepared Japanese troops, in most cases due to cholera.
 Japanese researchers performed tests on prisoners with bubonic plague, cholera, smallpox, botulism, and other diseases.
 This research led to the development of the defoliation bacilli bomb and the flea bomb used to spread bubonic plague.
 Some of these bombs were designed with porcelain shells, an idea proposed by Ishii in 1938.